JXing-Lab/ME-SCAN_2018/README.md

 5. Running the main command `ME-SCAN.sh`.

 ### Folders:
-* example_family_list: example pedigree file
+* family_info: pedigree files for all samples used in the study
-* example_parameters: example parameters files
+* parameters_info: parameters files used in the study
 * modules: individual analysis modules
 * ref_blast
 * ref_encode